RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 :link-type: doc
 :class-title: sd-text-center

-A summary of key concepts and related background information, essential to fully understanding and utilizing {{pp_meta.name}}.
+A summary of basic concepts and related background information, essential to fully understanding and utilizing {{pp_meta.name}}.
 :::